Grissel Granados is a young woman living with perinatally-acquired HIV. She was born in Mexico

 As a young adult working in the HIV field, Grissel noticed a lack of awareness about those who were born with HIV in the 80s and 90s as children.
 This film is her way of connecting with other young people who acquired HIV perinatally by hearing their stories, and sharing them with others.

-John Thompson is a filmmaker, musician, clinical social worker, and activist based in Los Angeles, CA. He identifies as a queer white latinx of mixed-heritage.
+John Thompson is a musician, filmmaker, and activist based in Los Angeles, CA. He identifies as a white queer latino of mixed-heritage.
 Through integrating arts and media into liberatory social work practice, he utilizes storytelling as a way to promote healing from interpersonal and community trauma.
 He firmly believes in using art as a vehicle for social change.

 John received his BA from Columbia College Chicago and received his MSW from the University of Southern California.
-He currently works at Children’s Hospital Los Angeles in the Division of Adolescent and Young Adult Medicine, where he works with youth living with HIV.
+He is currently a social worker at Children’s Hospital Los Angeles in the Division of Adolescent and Young Adult Medicine, where he provides services to youth living with HIV.